cjdbarlow/bedside-notebook/assessment/anaesthetic/paeds.md

 #Pre-anaesthetic Assessment of the Paediatric Patient
 *This covers specific elements of assessing a paediatric patient for anaesthesia.
-The general elements of the [pre-Anaesthetic](/assessment/anaesthetic/pre-anaesthetic.md) are still important.*
+The general elements of the [pre-Anaesthetic](/assessment/anaesthetic/pre-anaesthetic.md) and [considerations for paediatric anaesthesia](/anaesthesia/paeds/considerations.md) are covered elsewhere.*

 Anaesthetic assessment of the paediatric patient aims to:
 * Obtain a medical history and examination